hyunjunian/Poor-Charlie-s-Almanack/en.md

 We have now examined Charlie’s approach to thinking in general and to investing in particular.
 In keeping with our intent to observe how he seems to do it, we will recap his approach by using the checklist methodology he advocates.
 (For Charlie’s own words of wisdom on the value and importance of checklists, see Talk Five.)
 Note, however, that the following principles are most certainly not employed by Charlie in a one-by-one or one-time fashion as the checklist format might seem to imply.
 Nor can they necessarily be prioritized in terms of any apparent or relative importance.
 Rather, each must be considered as part of the complex whole or gestalt of the investment analysis process, in much the same way that an individual tile is integral to the larger mosaic in which it appears.

-**Risk**: All investment evaluations should begin by measuring risk, especially reputational.
+**Risk:** All investment evaluations should begin by measuring risk, especially reputational.

 - Incorporate an appropriate margin of safety.
 - Avoid dealing with people of questionable character.